SpaceVim/SpaceVim/docs/conventions.md

 The meaning of the g flag depends upon the gdefault setting.
 If you do use :substitute you must save gdefault, set it to 0 or 1, perform the substitution, and then restore it.

-For many vim commands, functions exist that do the same thing with fewer side effects.
-See :help functions() for a list of built-in functions.
+For many Vim commands, functions exist that do the same thing with fewer side effects.
+See `:help functions` for a list of built-in functions.

 #### Fragile commands